 Fertilizing too much or at the wrong time can set your grass up to fail.
 Over fertilizing may burn grass and potentially discourage growth.
 Fertilizing too early in the season prompts growth that could be damaged by late frost, and fertilizing too late in the season can interfere with the transition to dormancy.

-Some grasses require regular fertilizing throughout the growing season.
+The Fix: Some grasses require regular fertilizing throughout the growing season.
 Some need only a spring and fall application.
 Feed your grass based on the variety, following recommendations for proper fertilizing to grow a healthy lawn that is better able to resist weeds, disease and pests.